Chuckame/marlin-console-configurator/README.md

 *The life is too short to configure Marlin*

-If you want to modify and share easily your Marlin configuration, Marlin Console Configurator is for **YOU**
+If you want to modify and share easily your Marlin configuration, Marlin Console Configurator is for **YOU**.

+Tired of finding each constants by hands to modify and switch between files?

+This tool will help you to disable, enable and changes values into your Marlin firmware (currently Configuration.h & Configuration_adv.h) with just only a minimalistic wanted config.

 - [Marlin Console Configurator](#marlin-console-configurator)
   * [Go quickly with docker](#go-quickly-with-docker)